The best laptop games

 Best RPGs: Grand adventures

-Below you'll find our favorite pick-up-and-play games for laptops as well as RPGs and strategy games that you can play for weeks.
-We've mostly stuck to recommending new-ish games that have modest system requirements, but of course just about anything from the early 2010s or prior will run on a new laptop with ease.
-Check out GOG's old games or the Internet Archive's in-browser emulation library for many, many more options.
+Below you'll find our favorite just-one-more-round games for laptops, as well as free-to-play shooters and roguelikes and absorbing adventures.
+We've mostly stuck to recommending games from the last few years that have modest system requirements, but remember that just about anything from the early 2010s or prior will run on a new laptop with ease.
+Check out GOG's old games or the Internet Archive's in-browser emulation library for many, many more classic options.

-And if reading about the best laptop games has you reconsidering the quality of your machine, here's our guide to the best gaming laptops
+And if reading about the best laptop games has you thinking it might be time for an upgrade, here's our guide to the best gaming laptops

 Cobalt Core